PTSD (G Herbo album)

 PTSD was preceded by two singles: "In This Bitch" and "Shooter".
 The album received positive reviews from music critics and debuted at number seven on the US Billboard 200, earning 59,000 album-equivalent units in its first week.
 It was certified gold by Recording Industry Association of America (RIAA) in March 2021.
-The deluxe edition of the album was released on May 29, 2020, where it features guest appearances from Lil Durk and Lil Uzi Vert again.
+The deluxe edition of the album was released on May 29, 2020.

 Background

 G Herbo said the album was inspired by therapy he took related to his upbringing and misdeeds.
 He said that he was pushed to go to therapy after being arrested in 2018.
 He said "When the lawyer told me to go see the therapist, it was really just me embracing it."
 He said he also wanted the album to raise awareness on the mental issues many people raised in high-crime neighborhoods go through, saying, "I thought it was important for me because I know it's a lot of people who are like me."